ErenratZeng/Marrakech-Boardgame/src/comp1110/ass2/model/README.md

 Rug: Set various parameters of Rug

-Tile: Determine whether there are Rug and Aussam on a single grid
+Tile: Determine whether there are Rug and Assam on a single grid